martin-deploy-2/how-i-would-k8s/README.md

 # How I Would Deploy Anything On Kubernetes

 In this document, I will do my best to set down my shallow and imprecise opinions on the matter of deploying applications in Kubernetes.
+The process presented here is certainly not a proper example of GitOps, as it assumes a strong separation between developments and operations.
 I will start from scratch, by taking the example of imaginary HTTP webservers, and detail the full structure of the Git repositories and the folder trees inside them.
 I will make my best to take into account source code, containerization, deployment, branching models, release management, versioning of deliverables, what is deployed where, finding what happened when something breaks, applications with sub-components, applications without sources, mono-repos and how it balances with pipeline complexity, scaling to more clusters, and to more applications.

 This document is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).